The Sopranos season two (2000)

 While Chris will always be a personal favorite of mine, he won’t reach these levels of likability ever again.
 This season— “Big Girls Don’t Cry,” in particular—is why Chris is one of my personal favorites.

 So, Season Two is the Nothin’ Happens season.
 Two episodes— “The Happy Wanderer” and “House Arrest”—are on my short-list of Most Re-Watchable Inconsequential Sopranos Episodes.
-Perhaps the entirety of season two belongs on the short, short-list of Most Re-Watchable Inconsequential Sopranos Season.
+Perhaps the entirety of season two belongs on the shorter list of Most Re-Watchable Inconsequential Sopranos Season.

 Carried by humor throughout, season two goes out with a mighty bang.
 The final two episodes— “The Knight in White Satin Armor” and “Funhouse”—are perhaps the most exciting conclusion to a season in the series’ run.
 The former features the show’s greatest twist, while the latter features the show’s best surrealism.